What does it mean to remineralize? The process is the storage of minerals in hard tissue, such as teeth.

 Then the caps are filled with a special medical composition that contains a complex of minerals.
 This design is easy to use at home.

-You have to wear mouthguards for half an hour every day, while the medicinal substances will penetrate the tooth enamel and saturate it with the missing fluoride and calcium.
+You have to wear mouthguards for half an hour every day, while the medicinal substances will penetrate the tooth enamel and saturate it with the missing calcium.
 Usually, the gel contains calcium glycerophosphate and xylitol.